 An employee responsible for the quality of their own work to the level of their training.
-Indicative of the major and substantive skills/tasks an employee at this level may Indicative of the major and substantive skills / perform are the following: tasks which an employee at this level may perform are the following: Product sampling Simple batch control Repetitive work in handling products (single Final product blending and packaging process) Dispatch of product Assistance in on-the-job training to Weigh-off of finished product the level of the employee's training and Assistance in on-the-job training and competence. competence.
+Indicative of the major and substantive skills/tasks an employee at this level may Indicative of the major and substantive skills / perform are the following: tasks which an employee at this level may perform are the following: Product sampling Simple batch control Repetitive work in handling products (single process) Final product blending and packaging Dispatch of product Assistance in on-the-job training to Weigh-off of finished product the level of the employee's training and Assistance in on-the-job training and competence. competence.
 1 Adhesive Worker Grade 1 Gelatine Worker Grade 1 An employee who is able to perform routine An employee who is able to undertake work of a light nature including duties duties including general labouring and associated with routine cleaning, cleaning to the standard of their training. proprietary packaging and basic ground work.
 An employee exercising minimal judgement and working under direct supervision.
-An employee who shall undertake and working under under supervision. induction training which may encompass on-site information regarding safety An employee who shall undertake up to 38 induction training which may encompass on-site information regarding safety requirements, hygiene requirements, An employee who shall undertake up to 38 hours induction training which may include induction training which may encompass on-site information regarding safety requirements, hygiene requirements, conditions of employment, and An employee who shall undertake up to 38 hours induction training which may include information on the enterprise, conditions of induction training which may encompass on-site information regarding safety requirements, hygiene requirements, An employee who shall undertake up to 38 hours induction training which may include information on the enterprise, conditions of employment, employment, training and induction training which may encompass on-site information regarding safety requirements, hygiene requirements, conditions of employment, and personnel organisation.
-An employee who shall undertake up to 38 hours induction training which may include information on the enterprise, conditions of employment, employment, training and career path opportunities, plant layout, work induction training which may encompass on-site information regarding safety requirements, hygiene requirements, conditions of employment, and personnel organisation.
-Progression from Grade 1 to a higher grade An employee who shall undertake up to 38 hours induction training which may include information on the enterprise, conditions of employment, employment, training and career path opportunities, plant layout, work and documentation procedures, occupational induction training which may encompass on-site information regarding safety requirements, hygiene requirements, conditions of employment, and personnel organisation.
-An employee who shall undertake up to 38 hours induction training which may include information on the enterprise, conditions of employment, employment, training and career path opportunities, plant layout, work induction training which may encompass on-site information regarding safety requirements, hygiene requirements, conditions of employment, and personnel organisation.
-Progression from Grade 1 to a higher grade An employee who shall undertake up to 38 hours induction training which may include information on the enterprise, conditions of employment, employment, training and career path opportunities, plant layout, work and documentation procedures, occupational health and safety, and equal employment induction training which may encompass on-site information regarding safety requirements, hygiene requirements, conditions of employment, and personnel organisation.
-Progression from Grade 1 to a higher grade
+An employee who shall undertake induction training which may encompass on-site information regarding safety An employee who shall undertake up to 38 requirements, hygiene requirements, hours induction training which may include conditions of employment, and information on the enterprise, conditions of personnel organisation. employment, employment, training and career path opportunities, plant layout, work Progression from Grade 1 to a higher grade and documentation procedures, occupational should be achievable for all employees. health and safety, and equal employment opportunity.
+An amplayed with loss than one month's An employee with less than one month's training and experience in the industry.

-- (b) Explanation of Operation of Structure - - (i) In classifying each employee, the individual will be provided with, for personal reference and understanding, a written classification which categorises the position occupied by that individual and details therein the broad work functions by enumeration of some specific elements of that job role. - (ii) Each individual occupying a specific classified position under this award is intended to then be mostly and regularly employed by the employer, whilst so classified, on the substantive job function of that particular classification subject to being able to be required to perform incidental work as defined herein to the level of training and competence of the employee. - (iii) "Major and substantial" or "major and substantive" in reference to a classified position is intended to refer to the primary role of that position, its key elements, which as the major substance of the function are readily recognised and ascertainable by reference to the work mostly done and which forms the significant part of that job role for which the individual is employed, classified and paid. - (iv) "Incidental" work means the doing of work which, of itself, is not the major or substantive job role of that classified position but, on a common sense and practical basis, is reasonable for that employee to be expected to carry out and is within the same or lower skill level context of the substantive duties which that employee is employed to perform.
+(b) Explanation of Operation of Structure -

+- (i) In classifying each employee, the individual will be provided with, for personal reference and understanding, a written classification which categorises the position occupied by that individual and details therein the broad work functions by enumeration of some specific elements of that job role. - (ii) Each individual occupying a specific classified position under this award is intended to then be mostly and regularly employed by the employer, whilst so classified, on the substantive job function of that particular classification subject to being able to be required to perform incidental work as defined herein to the level of training and competence of the employee. - (iii) "Major and substantial" or "major and substantive" in reference to a classified position is intended to refer to the primary role of that position, its key elements, which as the major substance of the function are readily recognised and ascertainable by reference to the work mostly done and which forms the significant part of that job role for which the individual is employed, classified and paid. - (iv) "Incidental" work means the doing of work which, of itself, is not the major or substantive job role of that classified position but, on a common sense and practical basis, is reasonable for that employee to be expected to carry out and is within the same or lower skill level context of the substantive duties which that employee is employed to perform.